NY Public Service Commission–licensed ESCO

 Contact Information

-Customer may contact Seller’s Service Contact Center at 1-877-799-3637 (toll-free), Monday through Friday, 9:00 a.m. – 5:00 p.m.
-EST (contact center hours subject to change).
-Customer may write to Seller at: 8747 20th Avenue, Brooklyn, NY 11214.
-You may also contact the DPS for inquiries regarding the competitive retail energy market at 1-888-697-7728.
-Customer acknowledges that all communications from Seller will be via email, at the Customer’s email address provided on the disclosure page.
-If Customer does not consent to receive communications by email, Customer may contact Seller’s customer service at the above contact information.
+Customer may contact Seller’s Service Contact Center at (212) 680-4253 or 1-877-799-3637 (toll-free), Monday through Friday, 9:00 a.m. – 5:00 p.m.
+ET (contact center hours subject to change), or by email at support@buyenergydirect.org.
+Customer may write to Seller at: Buy Energy Direct LLC, 68 35th Street, Suite B640, Brooklyn, NY 11223.
+Customer may also contact the DPS for inquiries regarding the competitive retail energy market at 1-888-697-7728.
+Customer acknowledges that, where Customer has provided an email address, Seller may send communications by email to that address; if Customer does not consent to receive communications by email, Customer may contact Seller’s customer service at the contact information above to request alternative delivery.

 Regulatory and Material Changes